traien/n8n-nodes-espocrm/README.md

   - List/search entities with advanced filtering

 - **Dynamic Entity Support**
-  - Work with any entity type in your EspoCRM instance
+  - Work with any entity type in your EspoCrm instance
   - Automatic field detection and validation
   - Custom field support